QuiltMC/developer-wiki/wiki/versions/1.19/getting_started/setup/markdown/migrating_from_fabric.md

 ### Base API

-While not all of Fabric API has been matched by Quilt Standard Libraries, the parts that have been were improved, besides all the new APIs that were added.
+While not all of Fabric API has been matched by Quilt Standard Libraries, the parts that have been improved, besides all the new APIs that were added.

 A comparison chart that shows features that are present or absent, between QSL and Fabric API is available at the [Quilt Standard Libraries README](https://github.com/QuiltMC/quilt-standard-libraries/blob/1.19/README.md#features).

-In case there is the need of usage of an API which is present of Fabric API, but not in QSL, it is possible to pull and use [Quilted Fabric API](https://github.com/QuiltMC/quilted-fabric-api), which is acts as a bridge between both.
+In case there is the need of usage of an API which is present in Fabric API, but not in QSL, it is possible to pull and use [Quilted Fabric API](https://github.com/QuiltMC/quilted-fabric-api), which is acts as a bridge between both.

-In case there is something that is deprecated in Quilted Fabric API which is not in Fabric API, it is very likely that an alternative in Quilt Standard Libraries exists and should be used instead.
+In case something is deprecated in Quilted Fabric API while not in Fabric API, it is very likely that an alternative in Quilt Standard Libraries exists and should be used instead.